rekby/lets-proxy2/README.md

 Lets-proxy adds the http headers, `X-Forwarded-For` which contains the IP address.
 It obtains valid TLS certificates from Let's Encrypt and handles https for free, in an automated way, including certificate renewal, and without warning in browsers.
+It needs only for domain be true public domain and has A/AAAA record to public available IP address.

 The program was created for shared hosting and can handle many thousands of domains per server.
 It is simple to implement and doesn't need settings to start the program on personal server/vps.